Extension of Arakelyan's Theorem: Proofs

 \textbf{(Necessity.)} Assume that any $f\in A(F)$ can be approximated uniformly by functions $g\in Hol(G)$, each of which is bounded on $C$.
 By Arakeljan's Theorem it follows $F$ is an Arakeljan set.
 Clearly the function $\phi(z)=z$ belongs to the class $Hol(G)$, thus there exists a function $f\in Hol(G)$ such that: and $f$ is also bounded on C. By {lemma 1} there exists a closed Arakeljan set $C_1\subset \mathbb{C}$ such that that $C\subset C_1$ and $f(z)$ is bounded on $C_1$.
 By $(1)$ clearly $F\cap C_1$ is bounded.
-Since $C_1$ is a closed subset inside $G$, it follows that it stays away from the boundary $\partial G$.
-Therefore, since $F\cap C_1$ is bounded it follows that it can be contained in a compact set $L\subset G$.
-The proof of necessity is complete.\\ \textbf{(Sufficiency.)} We have Arakeljan sets $F$ and $C_1$, $C\subset C_1$, such that $F\cap C_1$ is a bounded set.
-Let $L$ be a compact set in $G$ such that $\partial K$ is the union of disjoint jordan curves and so large that:
+The proof of necessity is complete.

+\textbf{(Sufficiency.)} We have Arakeljan sets $F$ and $C_1$, $C\subset C_1$, such that $F\cap C_1$ is a bounded set.
+Let $K$ be a compact set in $G$ such that $\partial K$ is the union of jordan curves and so large that: